 - b is the y-intercept (where the line crosses the y-axis)

-For horizontal lines, the slope is 0.
-Day to day, y = 3 is a flat line crossing the y-axis at 3.
-For vertical lines, it's not a function at all (because one x gives every y).
-But you won't graph vertical lines as functions.
+For horizontal lines, the slope is 0. y = 3 is a flat line crossing the y-axis at 3.
+On top of that, you won't graph vertical lines as functions.
+So for vertical lines, it's not a function at all (because one x gives every y).
 Don't worry about that in Module 1.

 Piecewise Functions